Dee66/VectorScan/docs/VectorScan.md

 Passing `--diff` switches the CLI into change-only mode: JSON payloads add a `plan_diff` block containing `{adds, changes, destroys}` counts and per-resource attribute deltas, while the human output prints a deterministic “Plan Diff Summary.”
 The flag stacks with `--json` and `--explain`, so stakeholders can read the narrative focused on only the changed attributes.

+Need to compare two separate plan snapshots (e.g., yesterday’s vs. today’s CI run) without re-running policy evaluation?
+Use `vectorscan --compare old.json new.json`.
+The compare run emits a dedicated `plan_evolution` object with:

+- Old vs. new resource counts + change summaries
+- Delta math for adds/changes/destroys
+- A deterministic `summary.lines` array formatted as the familiar `+/-/~/!` Terraform shorthand
+- A downgraded-encryption report that lists every resource where `storage_encrypted` flipped or `kms_key_id` disappeared (with before/after evidence)

+Human output prints the same lines plus a “Downgraded encryption” section so reviewers can paste the summary into change reviews.
+Exit codes stay at `0`/`2` just like normal runs, and no paid policy logic executes.

 ### Interpreting Policy Output

 - A `PASS` for `P-SEC-001` indicates encryption is enforced on every RDS or vector database resource.